 It's super easy to get a marriage license in Hawaii.
 Although it can be done last minute, it is required, so plan in advance.

-To apply for a Hawaii marriage license, fill out the online application on the State of Hawaii's website.
+To apply for a Hawaii marriage license, complete the online application on the State of Hawaii website.

 Once you arrive in Hawaii, you'll both need to meet with a licensing agent to pick up your license.
 The process takes around 15 minutes.

-For details on requirements, process, and more, visit the Hawaii State Department of Health's Marriage Page.
+For details on requirements, processes, and more, visit our marriage license page.

 - There are no state residence or U.S. citizenship requirements.